mcrispin13/packet39/README.md

 # Project Title

+## Before Getting Started
+Make sure that you are on the NEW-MASTER branch to run the simulation.

+## Intro
 Cranes are heavy, dangerous and expensive equipment.
 Crane accidents are often the direct result of negligence of the crane-related professionals or the lack of adequate operator training or experience.Adequate training is a must.
 A crane simulator is a cost-efficient solution for offering training and refresh training to crane operators in a safe and sound environment with no risk of damage or injuries.

 ## Getting Started